vietanhle0101/vietanhle0101.github.io/_pages/about.md

 * June 2023: I have joined Honda Research Institute USA as a research intern this summer.

-* March 2023: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Prioritized Receding Horizon Control Framework for [Platoon Formation](https://www.facebook.com/reel/1387514409318685) in a Mixed Traffic Environment”</em>, has been accepted for publication in Automatica [[paper]](https://www.sciencedirect.com/science/article/pii/S2405896322022935).
+* March 2023: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Prioritized Receding Horizon Control Framework for [Platoon Formation](https://www.facebook.com/reel/1387514409318685) in a Mixed Traffic Environment”</em> [[paper]](https://www.sciencedirect.com/science/article/pii/S2405896322022935), has been accepted for publication in Automatica.

-* January 2023: My joint article with Dr. Andreas Malikopoulos, <em>“Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization”</em>, has been accepted to the 2023 American Control Conference (ACC 2023) [[paper]](https://ieeexplore.ieee.org/abstract/document/10155950/).
+* January 2023: My joint article with Dr. Andreas Malikopoulos, <em>“Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization”</em> [[paper]](https://ieeexplore.ieee.org/abstract/document/10155950/), has been accepted to the 2023 American Control Conference (ACC 2023).

 <!-- * October 2022: Our team (Heeseung Bang and I) participated in the [IEEEXtreme](https://ieeextreme.org/) programming competition and finished at 949/6373 globally (12/99 in USA).